 Newfoundland

 Expect the fur—and the drool—to fly when you welcome a sweet, fun-loving Newfoundland into your home.
-These gentle giants are water dogs and were used as rescue dogs and fishermens’ helpers in their native Canada.
-Newfies still love to swim, so treating yours to an outing at a lake or beach will send him over the moon.
+These gentle giants are water dogs and were used as rescue dogs and fishermen’s helpers in their native Canada.
+Newfies still love to swim, so treating yours to an outing at a lake or beach will send them over the moon.
 These big beauties need to be brushed out at least once a week, and when it’s shedding season, well, get ready to vacuum.

 Bernese mountain dog

-With an expression and demeanor similar to its fellow Swiss breed the Saint Bernard, Bernese mountain dogs were bred for herding, not for rescuing snowbound travelers.
+With an expression and demeanor similar to its fellow Swiss breed, the Saint Bernard, Bernese mountain dogs were bred for herding, not for rescuing snowbound travelers.
 Today, they make great family pets and do especially well with children.
 Their double fur coat will blow twice a year, so expect some major shedding.
 Regular brushing and detangling are a must.

 Great Pyrenees

 Tall, furry and acutely aware of their surroundings, Great Pyrenees—named for the western European mountain range—were first used as sheepdogs, always ready to tangle with a menacing bear, wolf or sheep rustler.
-Today, these strong-willed, fluffy dogs can make great family companions, but they do need a steady, consistent hand.
+Today, these strong-willed, rugged mountain dogs can make great family companions, but they do need a steady, consistent hand.
 And that white, fluffy fur?
 Expect a spectacular spring blow that can be (somewhat) alleviated by frequent brushing.

 Why trust us